-As for the condition of America’s military services, they continue to be beset by aging equipment, shrinking numbers, rising costs, and problematic funding (which make their improvements in current readiness quite remarkable achievements).
+As for the condition of America’s military services, they are still beset by aging equipment, shrinking numbers, rising costs, and problematic funding (which make their improvements in current readiness quite remarkable achievements).
 These four elements interact in ways that are difficult to measure in concrete terms and impossible to forecast with any certainty.
 Nevertheless, the exercise of describing them and characterizing their general condition is worthwhile because it informs debates about defense policies and the allocation of resources that are necessary if the U.S. military is to carry out its assigned duties.
-Further, as seen in this 2021 Index, noting how conditions have changed during the preceding year helps to shed light on the effect that policies, decisions, and actions have on security affairs that involve the interests of the United States, its allies and friends, and its enemies.
+Further, as seen in this 2022 Index, noting how conditions have changed during the preceding year helps to shed light on the effects that policies, decisions, and actions have on security affairs that involve the interests of the United States, its allies and friends, and its enemies.

 It should be borne in mind that each annual Index assesses conditions as they are for the assessed year.
-This 2021 Index of U.S. Military Strength describes changes that occurred during the preceding year, with updates current as of mid-September 2020.
+This 2022 Index of U.S. Military Strength describes changes that occurred during the preceding year, with updates current as of early September 2021.

 During the decades since the end of the Second World War, the United States has underwritten and taken the lead in maintaining a global order that has benefited more people in more ways than at any other period in history.
 Now, however, that American-led order is under stress, and some have wondered whether it will break apart entirely as fiscal and economic burdens (exacerbated by the costs incurred in dealing with the COVID-19 pandemic) continue to plague nations, violent extremist ideologies threaten the stability of entire regions, state and non-state opportunists seek to exploit upheavals, and major states compete to establish dominant positions in their respective regions.

 America’s leadership role remains in question, and its security interests are under significant pressure.
-Challenges continue to grow, long-standing allies are not what they once were, and the U.S. is increasingly bedeviled by debt that constrains its ability to sustain its forces commensurate with its interests.
+Challenges continue to grow, long-standing allies are not what they once were, and the U.S. is increasingly bedeviled by debt and domestic discord that constrain its ability to sustain its forces at a level commensurate with its interests.

 Informed deliberations on the status of America’s military power are therefore desperately needed.
 It is our hope that this Index of U.S. Military Strength will help to facilitate those deliberations.